AdaCore/spark2014/docs/ug/appendix.rst

-   -f            Force recompilation/proving of all units and all VCs -jnnn         Use nnn parallel processes (default: 1) --mode=       Proof mode
+   -f            Force recompilation/proving of all units and all VCs -jnnn         Use nnn parallel processes (default: 1) -k            Do not stop analysis at the first error --mode=       Proof mode
        check       Check SPARK restrictions for code where SPARK_Mode=On prove       Prove subprogram contracts and absence of run-time errors (default)